MrFrosty1234/Explorer2/README.md

   - Updated comments in LinearI2cAddressChange.java example OpMode.
   - Replaced the calls to "setChannelMode" with "setMode" (to match the new of the DcMotor  method).
   - Removed K9AutoTime.java OpMode.
-  - Added MRGyroTest.java OpMode (demonstrates how to use MR Gyro Sensor).
+  - Added MRGyroTest.java OpMode (demonstrates how to use MR DriveTrain.Electronics.Gyro Sensor).
   - Added MRRGBExample.java OpMode (demonstrates how to use MR Color Sensor).
   - Added HTRGBExample.java OpMode (demonstrates how to use HT legacy color sensor).
   - Added MatrixControllerDemo.java (demonstrates how to use legacy Matrix controller).